banjeremy/simple-webpack-starter/README.md

 # simple-webpack-starter
-## A simple starter kit for webpack with hot-reloading
+## A simple starter kit for webpack with live reloading